What Takt is

 |---|---|---|

-All paid plans unlock the same Takt Pro feature set.
-The only difference is payment cadence.
+Takt Pro unlocks unlimited active tasks, deeper insights, share cards, widgets, Apple Watch surfaces, and Shortcuts.
 Regional pricing and taxes may vary because billing is controlled by Apple.

 Data and sync